 Some places have to be looked for, because they're well hidden.
 Take for example the modern gardens of Hotel Petit Palace Opera, a contrast to the neo-gothic style hostel it lays behind.
 The charming lighting at night is more than enough reason to visit and woo a loved one.
 It's quite secret from the public too, great if you want time to yourself amongst the trees...

-For the more modern
+Parks for the more modern

 Barcelona also is a city that grows and adapts to changing time, which is why in addition to new buildings there are also new modern parks.
 The Parc del Centre del Poblenou, designed by Jean Nouvel, is a good example because in the same space it combines modernity, design and tranquility.